Belilovsky-Lab/pylo_examples/README.md

 # Welcome to PyLO Examples!

-## PyLO Evals (This Repository)

-PyLO Evals complements [PyLO](https://github.com/Belilovsky-Lab/pylo) by providing benchmark code for standard pre-training tasks that are of interest to the ML community.
+PyLO Examples complements [PyLO](https://github.com/Belilovsky-Lab/pylo) by providing benchmark code for standard pre-training tasks that are of interest to the ML community.
 Key features include:

 - Implementations of practical, full-scale training runs (not just toy problems)
 - Benchmarks comparing learned optimizers against state-of-the-art optimizers like AdamW with cosine annealing